crosscompute/crosscompute-workshops/20171214 Computational Approaches to Fight Human Trafficking/README.md

     - Workshop needed to guide people through creating code rather than just running existing code
 - How can we improve our CrossCompute website and/or platform?
-    - Have the landing page be clearer about what the platform does -
+    - Have the landing page be clearer about what the platform does

-    Talk about burnout
-    Talk about taking photos

-## What We Did Well
+    - Walk the user through the steps of uploading a notebook
+    - Walk the user through the steps of running a tool

+## Conclusion
+Here is what we did well:
+- We partnered with well-established groups to attract participants.
-- We gathered written feedback from participants using a printed questionnaire.
+- We gathered written feedback using a printed questionnaire.
 - We prepared a checklist for the day of the event.
 - We reserved a separate room where we can test our presentations and store our bags.

-## What We Could Improve
+Here is what we would like to improve:
 - Begin organizing a workshop only after the content is complete.
-- Prepare speaker content on CrossCompute at least one month in advance.
+- Put external speaker content on CrossCompute at least one month in advance.
 - Limit workshops to at most one guest speaker.
-- Signal clearly when a speaker has gone over time and be strict about ending talks that have exhausted their grace period.
+- Be strict about ending talks that have exhausted their grace period.
+- Be clearer about communicating what CrossCompute is and how it can be useful.
+- Have participants actually write code during the workshop instead of just running pre-written code.
+- Prepare a way for participants to continue contributing after the event.
+Several participants told us they wanted to help, but we did not know how to respond or how to organize a follow-up effort.

-## Whom We Appreciate
+## Acknowledgments

-Olga Creutzburg
+- Olga Creutzburg (CrossCompute), Salah Ahmed, Jennifer Ruda, Yao Kou
-Salah Ahmed
-Jennifer Ruda

-Yuliya Zabyelina
-Eric Schles
-Aida Shoydokova
+- Yuliya Zabyelina, Eric Schles, Aida Shoydokova

-Reshama Shaikh of NYC PyLadies
-Antonia Blair
-Samantha Falk
+- Reshama Shaikh (PyLadies NYC), Antonia Blair, Samantha Falk

-Alena Amante
+- Alena Amante (Civic Hall)

-Upload photos to meetup
-Share photos from Google photos
+- Betsy Waliszewski (Python Software Foundation)